JunyaQ/TeamProfileGenerator/README.md

 WHEN choose exit<br/>
 THEN the application will start to generate test_index.html<br/>

+## Technologies use
+- Command line
+- HTML
+- CSS
+- Javascript
+- Jest for testing

 ## Test
 The gif showing the result of the test and how to run the test<br/>
 [RUN TEST](https://drive.google.com/file/d/11wVi8bPus1leRHWzsJrNuAq2arFmJ58A/view?usp=sharing)<br/>